Homepage / Tours / Country Music Hall of Fame and Museum Admission

 $22

-Check in at the admissions desk at 222 Rep John Lewis Way S. Present your confirmation, collect your tickets, and pick up an optional audio guide ($5 add-on, available in 7 languages).
+Arrive at 222 Rep. John Lewis Way S, present your confirmation at admissions, collect tickets, and pick up an optional audio guide before entering.

 Duration